meshhq/MeshStudioWebsite/content/blog/2018-03-01-readable-vue-components.md

 3. Edit items on the list
 4. Check off items on the list

-### CheckList Component
+### Checklist Component

 Let's start by adding a new folder to hold our components.
-Create a folder called `CheckList` in `src/components` and put the following files inside of it:
+Create a folder called `Checklist` in `src/components` and put the following files inside of it:

-1. CheckList.vue
+1. Checklist.vue
 2. template.html
 3. script.js
 4. style.css

-Next, we will hook up the `template`, `script`, and `style` files in the `CheckList` file:
+Next, we will hook up the `template`, `script`, and `style` files in the `Checklist` file:

 ```html
 <template src='./template.html'/>